Innovate Trust: Diversification (1991–onward)

-In 2017, Innovate Trust launched a new research project in partnership with Nesta, the Welsh Government and Cardiff University exploring smart technology and the use of smart speakers for supported living tenants.
+In 2017, Innovate Trust launched a new research project in partnership with Nesta, the Welsh Government and Cardiff University exploring 'intelligent personal assistant' technology and the use of smart speakers for supported living tenants.
 The charity was awarded the Wales Council for Voluntary Action’s digital inclusion award for its innovative and inclusive use of technology.
 This is the first known project of its kind and received a lot of attention from various media outlets.
 After the initial research project the charity expanded this technology to all 197 individuals it supports in Cardiff and the Vale of Glamorgan.